 Zoya Patel (Australian)

-Zoya Patel is a writer and editor, based in Canberra.
-Her debut book, No-Country Woman, will be published by Hachette Australia in 2018.
-Zoya founded online journal Feminartsy in 2014, following four years as Editor-in-Chief of Lip Magazine.
-Zoya was Highly Commended in the Scribe Publishing Non-Fiction Prize 2015, was the 2014 recipient of the Anne Edgeworth Young Writers’ Fellowship, and was named the 2015 ACT Young Woman of the Year.
+Zoya Patel is the author of No Country Woman, a memoir of race, religion and feminism.
+Zoya is also the founding editor of Feminartsy and the former editor-in-chief of Lip Magazine.
+Zoya was Highly Commended in the 2015 Scribe Publishing Non-Fiction Prize, was the 2014 recipient of the Anne Edgeworth Young Writers’ Fellowship, and was named ACT Young Woman of the Year in 2015.